 Research and development activities are central to our business model.
-We expect that our research and development expenses will continue to increase substantially for the foreseeable future as we advance ARV-110 and

-ARV-471 into clinical trials, including our Phase 1 clinical trials, and continue to discover and develop additional product candidates.
+We expect that our research and development expenses will continue to increase substantially for the foreseeable future as we conduct clinical trials for ARV-110 and advance ARV-471 into clinical trials and continue to discover and develop additional product candidates.

 We cannot reasonably estimate or determine with certainty the duration and costs of future clinical trials of ARV-110 and ARV-471 or any other product candidate we may develop or if, when, or to what extent we will generate revenue from the commercialization and sale of any product candidate for which we obtain marketing approval.
-We may never succeed in obtaining marketing approval for any product candidate.
-The successful development and commercialization of our product candidates is highly uncertain.
-This is due to the numerous risks and uncertainties associated with developing drugs, including the uncertainty of:
+We may never

-- successful completion of preclinical studies; - · successful initiation of clinical trials; - successful patient enrollment in and completion of clinical trials; - receipt and related terms of marketing approvals from applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers, or establishing manufacturing capabilities, for both clinical and commercial supplies of our product candidates: - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - acceptance of our products, if and when approved, by patients, the medical community and third-party payors; - obtaining and maintaining third-party coverage and adequate reimbursement; - maintaining a continued acceptable safety profile of the products following approval; and - effectively competing with other therapies.
+- · successful completion of preclinical studies; - successful initiation of clinical trials; - successful patient enrollment in and completion of clinical trials; - · receipt and related terms of marketing approvals from applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers, or establishing manufacturing capabilities, for both clinical and commercial supplies of our product candidates; - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - acceptance of our products, if and when approved, by patients, the medical community and third-party payors; - · obtaining and maintaining third-party coverage and adequate reimbursement; - · maintaining a continued acceptable safety profile of the products following approval; and - · effectively competing with other therapies.